 The RERE is an extra-judicial voluntary mechanism aimed at allowing the recovery of companies in financial difficulties or imminent insolvency through negotiations with creditors for its revitalisation.
 If the parties' aim that the negotiations for reaching a restructuring agreement produce the effects provided for in the RERE, the company and the creditors, representing at least 15% of the company’s liabilities (non-subordinated), must sign a negotiation protocol and promote its deposit at the commercial registry.
 Once the requirements have been met, the agreement reached will have the same effects as the agreement in a PER.

 The PER aims at allowing debtors in financial difficulties or imminent insolvency, but whose recovery is still feasible, to negotiate with creditors an agreement for the revitalisation of the company.
-The PER basically allows for the debtor to have a moratorium from creditors whilst he or she tries to agree a recovery plan with them.
-For the approval of the recovery plan, it is required that a vote be held among creditors whose claims represent at least one third of the total voting-related credits contained in the list of credits which results in a favourable vote of more than two thirds of the votes cast and more than half of the votes cast corresponding to non-subordinated claims; alternatively, it is necessary to obtain a favourable vote of creditors whose claims represent more than half of the total voting rights and where more than half of these votes correspond to non-subordinated claims.
-This plan may be agreed beforehand with the necessary majority of the creditors for the revitalisation plan to be approved.
+The approval of the PER requires that a vote be held among creditors whose claims represent at least one third of the total voting-related credits contained in the list of credits which results in a favourable vote of more than two thirds of the votes cast and more than half of the votes cast corresponding to non-subordinated claims; alternatively, it is necessary to obtain a favourable vote of creditors whose claims represent more than half of the total voting rights and where more than half of these votes correspond to non-subordinated claims.

 There is a specific Legal Framework for Conversion of Debt into Equity that allows companies in a negative equity position to restructure their balance sheet and strengthen equity, assuming that a majority of creditors propose a conversion of debt into equity.